w4/rgit/doc/man/rgit.1.md

 **-d** _path_, **\--db-store** _path_

-:   Path to a directory in which the Sled database should be stored, will be created if it doesn't already exist.
+:   Path to a directory in which the RocksDB database should be stored, will be created if it doesn't already exist.

-    The Sled database is very quick to generate, so this can be pointed to temporary storage.
+    The RocksDB database is very quick to generate, so this can be pointed to temporary storage.
 (Required)

     Example: